bathom14/GravebloomReference/content/003 Classes/Bard/Bard.md

 ### Level 10: Magical Secrets

 You've learned secrets from various magical traditions.
-Whenever you reach a Bard level (including this level) and the Known Spells number in the Bard Features table increases, you can choose any of your new prepared spells from the [Bard](http://dnd2024.wikidot.com/bard:spell-list), [Cleric](http://dnd2024.wikidot.com/cleric:spell-list), [Druid](http://dnd2024.wikidot.com/druid:spell-list), and [Wizard](http://dnd2024.wikidot.com/wizard:spell-list) spell lists, and the chosen spells count as Bard spells for you (see a class’s section for its spell list).
+Whenever you reach a Bard level (including this level) and the Known Spells number in the Bard Features table increases, you can choose any of your new Known Spells from the [Bard](http://dnd2024.wikidot.com/bard:spell-list), [Cleric](http://dnd2024.wikidot.com/cleric:spell-list), [Druid](http://dnd2024.wikidot.com/druid:spell-list), and [Wizard](http://dnd2024.wikidot.com/wizard:spell-list) spell lists, and the chosen spells count as Bard spells for you (see a class’s section for its spell list).
 In addition, whenever you replace a spell known for this class, you can replace it with a spell from those lists.

 ### Level 19: Epic Boon